The African dream is materializing slowly but surely. It is about change and opportunity within dignity and self-esteem.

 I write about African higher education, private higher education, higher education governance, foreign aid and Africa’s educational development.

-Copyright © 2017 The African Exponent, Inc. All rights
+Copyright © 2017 The African Exponent.
+All rights